The Miracle in A.D. 66 that Fulfilled Ezekiel 46:1-12

 Ezekiel 46:1-8, 12 A Preterist Commentary: Summary and Highlights

 According to Ezekiel 46:1-12, the eastern gate of the Temple was to remain shut except on the Sabbath and on the day of the new moon.
 During these days, the prince of Israel was to enter through this gate and present a sacrifice.
 On the eighth day of Nisan, one month before the start of the revolt against Rome and on the day before the anniversary of Jesus’ triumphal entry into Jerusalem, the eastern gate of the Temple mysteriously opened and three hours later, a brilliant light shown forth from the Temple altar.
-This light was so bright that for half an hour during the ninth hour of the night, it appeared to be bright daytime in the city of Jerusalem.
-According to Luke 23:44-45, day became night from the sixth to the ninth hour of the day during Jesus’ crucifixion.
+This light was so bright that for half an hour during the ninth hour of the night, it appeared to be bright daytime in the city of Jerusalem.1 According to Luke 23:44-45, day became night from the sixth to the ninth hour of the day during Jesus’ crucifixion.
 At Christ’s return in A.D.
 66, night became day at the ninth hour of the night.
 See Jesus, the Son of Man, was LITERALLY Seen in the Clouds in A.D.
-66. That night Jerusalem witnessed the spirit of Christ returning to the Temple to literally fulfil Ezekiel 46:1-12, Jeremiah 33:20-21 and Zechariah 14:7.
+66. That night did Jerusalem witness the spirit of Christ returning to the Temple to literally fulfill Ezekiel 46:1-12, Jeremiah 33:20-212 and Zechariah 14:7?
 See the following Preterist commentary on Ezekiel 46:1-8, 12 for the amazing details.

 The following may seem unbelievable.
 However, all information is taken from unbiased historical records and is easily verifiable.
 Sources listed at the end.